harlyq/aframe-sprite-particles-component/README.md

 The **sprite-particles** component uses shader based points geometry to create a set of particles from texture billboards (camera facing textures).
 The particles start spawning once the component is created, and will continue until the **duration** expires.
 Properties can be used to define the position, velocity, acceleration, color, scale and rotation of the particles.

+The component also supports trails of particles or ribbons.

 For a demo goto https://harlyq.github.io/aframe-sprite-particles-component/

 ![Screenshot](assets/screenshot.jpg)